Juan Rodriguez Cabrillo - A Voyage of Exploration

 Born in the Iberian Peninsula, Cabrillo was a conquistador in his youth.
 The term “conquistador” is the name applied to the mostly Spanish soldiers who explored, conquered, and settled in the New World.
 We know little of Cabrillo's early years until 1519, when his name appears in the ranks of those who served in the army of famous conquistador Hernan Cortes.
 In the terrible battles between the Aztecs and the Spanish, Cabrillo fought as a captain of crossbowmen.

-Metal weapons, good tactics, and great bravery made the conquistadors formidable opponents.
+Metal weapons and effective tactics made the conquistadors formidable opponents.
 The Aztecs, however, were also very brave and they greatly outnumbered the Spanish.
-Ultimately, what tipped the scales in favor of the Spanish was smallpox.
+Ultimately, smallpox tipped the scales in favor of the Spanish. .
 The disease, previously unknown in the New World, swept through Aztec defenders and killed perhaps a quarter of their population.
-Everywhere the Spanish went, advanced disease went before them, making it possible for a relatively few Europeans to conquer the New World.
+Everywhere the Spanish went, advanced disease went before them making it possible for a relatively few Europeans to conquer the New World.
 After the defeat of the Aztecs, Cabrillo joined other Spanish military expeditions in what is today southern Mexico, Guatemala, and El Salvador.
 Eventually Cabrillo settled in Guatemala.

 Why Explore California?

 The Cabrillo expedition sailed out of the port of Navidad, near modern day Manzanillo, on June 27, 1542 with three ships.
 Accompanying Cabrillo were a crew of sailors, soldiers, enslaved people, merchants, a priest, livestock, and provisions for two years.
 The expedition was also seeking the seven fabulously wealthy cities known as Cibola that some believed were near the Pacific coast beyond New Spain, and the possibility of a route connection from the North Pacific to the North Atlantic - the Straits of Anian.

-"An Account of the Voyage of Juan Rodriguez Cabrillo" by Cabrillo National Monument Foundation
+Cabrillo National Monument Foundation.
+An Account of the Voyage of Juan Rodríquez Cabrillo.
+San Diego, CA: Cabrillo National Monument Foundation, 1999.